murrayclifford/Intune/Apps/M365 Apps/README.md

-# M365 Apps for Enterprise
+# Microsoft 365 Apps for Enterprise

 Application package for the Microsoft 365 Apps for Enterprise suite (x64) created with the PowerShell Application Deployment Toolkit.
 The package does not include a local cache of installation binaries and will instead download the latest installation source binaries from the Microsoft CDN.